 Mrs. Julie Burton (Course Director for APAC, Senior Play Therapist from UK)

-Course Fee SGD $ 7,200 (including registration, material, coffee break and lunch during the class)
+Course Fee SGD $ 6,100 (including registration fee, material fee, first year of Play Therapy International membership fee, coffee break and lunch during the class).

 Bank transfer should be made to:

 Swift Code: CENAIDJA

 Fees shown do not include other miscellaneous fees i.e. accomodation (hotel), supervision, books, etc.